 Cons of Enameled Cast Iron Bakeware

-- Heats slowly.
+- Heavy & heats slowly.

 - Not fully non-stick (needs a little oil).

-- More expensive than standard cast iron.
+- Higher-priced than raw cast iron.

 - Not microwave-safe.

 Lodge 6 Quart Enameled Cast Iron Dutch Oven

 Want the benefits of cast iron without all the maintenance?
 Get it with Lodge’s rugged, lead-free enameled cast iron!

 And the best part, you don’t need to spend a fortune doing so…